 How breastfeeding and bottle-feeding differ

-When you give a bottle, the milk comes immediately.
+When you give a bottle, the milk comes immediately, continuously, and with very little work.
 When you give a breast, your baby has to work hard for a while before any milk comes.
-When you give a bottle, the milk comes continuously.
 When you give a breast, your milk varies in flow as you have multiple letdowns throughout a feed.
-When you give a bottle, the baby often doesn’t have to work for milk at alland a very slow stream is slowly pouring into their mouth.
+When you give a bottle, the baby often doesn’t have to work for milk and a very slow stream is dripping (sometimes pouring!) into their mouth.
 Breastfeeding doesn’t work like this.

 Avoiding the Bottle